-Property Description Command Arguments debug_command_arguments - String The command arguments passed to the executable.
+Property Description Command Arguments debug_command_argumentsString The command arguments passed to the executable.
 This property will have macro expansion applied to it.
-Debug Dependent Projects debug_dependent_projects - Boolean Debugger will debug dependent projects.
-Debug Symbols File external_debug_symbols_file_name - ProjFileName The name of the debug symbols file.
+Debug Additional Projects debug_dependent_projectsStringList The debugger will load (if not already loaded by Load Additional Projects) and debug the specified additional projects.
+Debug Symbols File[0] external_debug_symbols_file_nameProjFileName The name of the debug symbols file.
 This property will have macro expansion applied to it.
 If it is not defined then the main load file is used.
+Debug Symbols File[1] external_debug_symbols_file_name1ProjFileName The name of the debug symbols file.
+This property will have macro expansion applied to it.
+If it is not defined then the main load file is used.
+Debug Symbols File[2] external_debug_symbols_file_name2ProjFileName The name of the debug symbols file.
+This property will have macro expansion applied to it.
+If it is not defined then the main load file is used.
+Debug Symbols File[3] external_debug_symbols_file_name3ProjFileName The name of the debug symbols file.
+This property will have macro expansion applied to it.
+If it is not defined then the main load file is used.
+Debug Symbols Load Address[0] external_debug_symbols_load_addressString The (code) address to be added to the debug symbol (code) addresses.
+Debug Symbols Load Address[1] external_debug_symbols_load_address1String The (code) address to be added to the debug symbol (code) addresses.
+Debug Symbols Load Address[2] external_debug_symbols_load_address2String The (code) address to be added to the debug symbol (code) addresses.
+Debug Symbols Load Address[3] external_debug_symbols_load_address3String The (code) address to be added to the debug symbol (code) addresses.
+Debug Terminal Log File debug_terminal_log_fileUnknown A file to write the output from the debug terminal to.
+Entry Point Symbol debug_entry_point_symbolString Debugger will start execution at symbol if defined.
+Initial Breakpoint debug_initial_breakpointString The initial breakpoint to set Initial Breakpoint Is Set debug_initial_breakpoint_set_optionEnumerat Specify when the initial breakpoint should be set Leave Target Running debug_leave_target_runningBoolean Debugger will leave the target running on debug stop.

-Debug Symbols Load Address external_debug_symbols_load_address - String The (code) address to be added to the debug symbol (code) addresses.
-Entry Point Symbol debug_entry_point_symbol - String Debugger will start execution at symbol if defined.
-Initial Breakpoint Is Set debug_initial_breakpoint_set_option - Enumer Specify when the initial breakpoint should be set Leave Target Running debug_leave_target_running - Boolean Debugger will leave the target running on debug stop.
-Register Definition File debug_register_definition_file - ProjFileName The name of the file containing register definitions.
-Set Initial Breakpoint At debug_initial_breakpoint - String An initial breakpoint to set if no other breakpoints exist Start Address external_start_address - String The address to start the externally built executable running from.
-Start From Entry Point Symbol debug_start_from_entry_point_symbol - Boolean If yes the debugger will start execution from the entry point symbol.
+Load Additional Projects debug_load_additional_projectsStringList The debugger will load the outputs of the specified additional projects.
+Register Definition File debug_register_definition_fileProjFileName The name of the file containing register definitions.
+Start Address external_start_addressString The address to start the externally built executable running from.
+Start From Entry Point Symbol debug_start_from_entry_point_symbolBoolean If yes the debugger will start execution from the entry point symbol.
 If no the debugger will start execution from the core specific location.
-Startup Completion Point debug_startup_completion_point - String Specifies the point in the program where startup is complete.
+Startup Completion Point debug_startup_completion_pointString Specifies the point in the program where startup is complete.
 Software breakpoints and debugIO will be enabled after this point has been reached.
-Step From Breakpoint target_step_required_for_breakpoint_recove The device requires a step to recover from a breakpoint.
-Thread Maximum debug_threads_max - IntegerRange The maximum number of threads to display.
-Threads Script File debug_threads_script - ProjFileName The threads script used by the debugger.
-Working Directory debug_working_directory - DirPath The working directory for a debug session.
+Thread Maximum debug_threads_maxIntegerRange The maximum number of threads to display.
+Threads Script File debug_threads_scriptProjFileName The threads script used by the debugger.
+Working Directory debug_working_directoryDirPath The working directory for a debug session.
 This property will have macro expansion applied to it.